6 Travel Destinations for Dog-Friendly Winter Fun

 Telluride, Colorado

 It’s hard to beat the dog-friendliness of Telluride, Colorado, where canine residents may outnumber the humans.
 The free transportation alone is a solid argument for making Telluride the number-one winter destination for dog-accompanied adventures.
 Most gondola lifts allow dogs only in the summer (if at all), but the Telluride/Mountain Village Gondola provides canine access to ski slopes and hiking trails as well as spectacular aerial views.
+In fact, certain gondola cars are marked with paw prints to show that you’re welcome to bring your pup inside — how cute is that?
 The town’s shuttle service, the Galloping Goose, also welcomes leashed dogs.

 Poop-bag opens in a new tabstations can be found on many street corners and in Telluride Town Park, which allows off-leash play, and Main Street is lined with bowls of water for visiting pups.
 Many Mountain Village restaurants and shops have pet-friendly policies.
 In addition, three pet-friendly trails — River, Jud Wiebe, and Bear Creek — start right from town.
 The latter is an easy hike with a rewarding view of a fantastic waterfall.